Win a Pixel 8 Pro with Telus

 This giveaway includes the 128GB Pixel 8 Pro in ‘Bay.’
 When customers get the latest Google Pixel 8 Pro at Telus, they join a 5G network that gives back to vulnerable Canadians through programs like ‘Mobility for Good.’

-This contest ends November 14th, with a winner chosen on November 15th.
+This contest ends November 14th, with the winner selected on November 15th.

 In our review of the Pixel 8 Pro, Dean Daley said: “The Pixel 8 Pro is an awesome flagship, but unfortunately, it’s not that different from its predecessor for people who want to upgrade.
 However, if you have anything older than the Pixel 7 Pro, the Pixel 8 Pro is definitely a lot more appealing.”

-If you don’t win this contest, you can still purchase the latest Google Pixel 8 Pro on Canada’s most-awarded mobile network by visiting Telus today.
+If you don’t win this contest, you can still purchase Google’s Pixel 8 Pro on Canada’s most-awarded mobile network by visiting Telus today.

-Sign up for ‘Antenna,’ our news newsletter to enter:
+Sign up for ‘Antenna,’ our new newsletter, to enter for your chance to win: